johnwargo/johnwargo-static-11ty/src/posts/2017/epic-ux-failure-at-bandsintown.md

 tags: post
 ---

 I'm a HUGE music fan, in my car, in the house, or when I'm working, there's always music playing.
 Having formerly lived near Cleveland, OH, I'm also a big concertgoer and see as many shows as I can.
-A while back, I signed up for Bandsintown ([www.bandsintown.com](https://www.bandsintown.com){target="_blank"}) as a way to know when the bands I'm interested in are going to be performing nearby.
+A while back, I signed up for [Bandsintown](https://bandsintown.com){target="_blank"} as a way to know when the bands I'm interested in are going to be performing nearby.
 I don't use the app much, but I have used it to highlight the bands I like.
 Recently, I've started getting emails like the following:

 {% image "src/images/2017/bandsintown-1.png", "Useless Bandsintown Email", "image-full" %}
 Figure 1: Useless Bandsintown Email